Invention Education Summer Workshop - California

 Contact: Email Emily Meehan if you have any questions.
 You can also contact her directly at 617-253-3410.

-Workshop sessions will be taught and faciliated by the Lemelson-MIT Program staff (former teachers) and former InvenTeam educators.
+Workshop sessions will be taught and faciliated by the Lemelson-MIT Program staff (former teachers) and former InvenTeam educators and special guest speakers.

 Leigh Estabrooks, EdD